-We love Disneyland!
-And since moving closer we’re able to visit more often.
-Yay for us!
-It’s not inexpensive though and I want the kids to help out a little with the extras we might purchase while we’re there.
+We love Disneyland, like really L-O-V-E it!
+And since moving closer we’re fortunate to be able to visit more often.
+We try to go at least once a year, but it’s not inexpensive and I want the kids to help out a little with the extras we might purchase while we’re there.
 We made a Disney Shadow Box Savings Bank so the kids could contribute to our trip and watch their money grow.
 It gets them more excited about the trip and who doesn’t like to count money?
-I’m excited to participate in R and R Workshop‘s Month of Disney and share this fun project with you.
+It’s a fun and easy project the kids can help with.

 Supplies you will need: